mark-gerarts/perfect-fifth/README.md

 With `simulate` you can create a simulation that is able to update its state every frame.
 The state can be any data type.
-For example, a simple counter can use a single integer, while a complex simulation might use a big record type.
+For example, a simple counter can use a single integer, while a complex simulation might use a big record type or a class.

 You provide an initial state in the setup function, which can then be updated every step using the `update` function.